-To create a connection of this type, click the Add button on the Net / WAN page.
+To create a connection of the PPPoE type, click the Add button on the Net / WAN page.
 On the opened page, select the PPPoE value from the Connection Type drop-down list and specify the needed values.

-Figure 67.
+Figure 80.
 The page for creating a new connection.
 The General settings and Ethernet sections.